Reel Science: The Divided Brain

-OCT 24, 2018 | 6:30PM (doors at 6:15PM) | All Ages | Parking Free
+FEB 25, 2020 | 6:30PM (doors at 6:15PM) | All Ages | Free Parking

-ABOUT THE SPEAKER
+ABOUT THE FILM

-Watch and learn at The Empirical Theater as OMSI brings the science of your favorite movies to life on the big screen.
+Watch and learn at The Empirical Theater as OMSI brings the science of your favorite movies and documentaries to life on the big screen.
 Perfect for science and film lovers alike, this monthly series combines the best of Science Pub with the fun of movie night, bringing in experts to amplify your movie-watching experience.
 All ages are welcome.

 The Empirical Cafe will be open serving hotdogs, grilled cheese, movie snacks plus beer, wine and non-alcoholic beverages.